WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 # Deployment Examples {#deployments}

-RIPT enables communications between a pair of administrative domains.
+RIPT enables communications between a pair of entities, which could be in different companies or providers.
 This enables its usage in many use cases where there are bilateral relationships requiring real-time communications.
 This section contains several use cases which are target use cases for deployment of RIPT.

 ## Enterprise Voice Trunking